The goji berry shrub is trending ever since its health benefits and antioxidant properties have been acknowledged.

 Taoists ingest it dried, or prepared goji berry juice to drink.

 Goji, or goji berry, is more of a marketing name: common lycium or Chinese wolfberry are its real names.

 Goji berries host many vitamins: C and E as well as vitamins B1, B2, B6, beta-carotene, proteins and flavonoids.

-For instance, goji berries contain more beta-carotene than carrots and more protein than wheat.
+For instance, goji berries contain more beta-carotene than carrot and more protein than wheat.